prettygenius/WhatsForDinner/README.md

 Responsive design for optimal viewing on different devices.

 ## Installation
-1.Clone the repository: git clone https://github.com/prettygenius/WhatsForDinner.
+Clone the repository: git clone https://github.com/prettygenius/WhatsForDinner.

-2. Navigate to the project directory: cd WhatsForDinner
-3. Open the `index.html` file in your preferred web browser.
+Navigate to the project directory: cd WhatsForDinner Open the `index.html` file in your preferred web browser.
-4. Click on the "Menu" button to fetch a random meal suggestion or browse through different categories.
+Click on the "Menu" button to fetch a random meal suggestion or browse through different categories.

-## Technologies Used- HTML- CSS- JavaScript- MealDB API## ContributingContributions are welcome!
+## Technologies Used- HTML- CSS- JavaScript- MealDB API## Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch: git checkout -b my-feature